• Skip to primary navigation

 Chapati is a popular type of flatbread that is known for its tender and soft flaky texture.
 It is a delicious side dish for stews, soups, and even dipping sauces.

-Making this flatbread from scratch requires very specific steps and some patience.
+Making this beautiful unleavened flatbread from scratch requires very specific steps and some patience.
 It’s a lot of work to make but it is super worth it!

 Today, I will show you three chapati recipes.
 They are all the same, but the biggest difference is the liquid you use.
 We will make plain chapati, chili chapati, and spinach chapati.

-Then, when it comes to the beef stew part of the East African chapati with beef stew recipe, I felt inspired by flavors commonly used in Kenyan cuisine.
+Then, when it comes to the beef stew part of the East African chapati recipe, I felt inspired by flavors commonly used in Kenyan cuisine.

 This stew is incredibly easy to make and hands-off.
 There are a couple of steps that help you develop the best meaty flavor.
 But, if you are feeling lazy, simply toss everything together and allow the beef to cook.